MontyMango/MontyMango/README.md

 - 👀 I’m interested in learning new technologies, and new programming languages!
-- 🌱 I’m currently learning website creation.
+- 🌱 I’m currently learning how to make websites and make them functional with JavaScript!
 - 📫 How to reach me is making comments on my repositories!
 - 📙 I'm currently a novice in programming, so I might not publish high quality work.
 Sorry. :'(